rodrprincipe/fabricMiddleware/README.md

 ## Installation

+The wrapper should work with different operating systems such as:
+- linux
+- macOs
+- windows

 To run the project locally we can install the [Maven Wrapper plugin](https://maven.apache.org/wrapper/maven-wrapper-plugin/)

-The wrapper should work with different operating systems such as:

 After that, we can run our goals like this for the Unix system: